ianthekid/gotowp/readme.txt

 For setting admin Panel options go to wp-admin->Settings->GoToWebinar or Directly from Admin Menu

 = Webinar Details =
-Enter The Organizer Key  and Access Token  which can be obtained from online app here http://citrixonline-quick-oauth.herokuapp.com/   then choose the G2W OAuth Flow login to your account and allow the app to access details of your account
+Enter The Organizer Key and Access Token which can be obtained from our online app at http://app.gotowp.com/ Once there click the G2W OAuth Flow button, login to your account and allow the app to access details of your account.
+Citrix will then generate the necessary key and token on the screen.
+Keys generated through app.gotowp.com are stable for 1 year

 == Screenshots ==